codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 ![Codeship landingpage](../../../screenshots/codeship-landingpage.png)

 First, sign in to the Codeship with GitHub.
 The Codeship needs access to your GitHub repositories to be able to set them up.
+Let's allow access.

 ![GitHub OAuth](../screenshots/oauth.png)